People use the power of games, networks and data to change their behavior

 “Each year, billions of dollars are spent to move our behaviors in a healthier direction to avert crisis such as obesity, diabetes, cardiovascular disease and other costly and painful afflictions.
 Leveraging the motivational dynamics of game play to energize and sustain people through behavior change is a challenging yet profound solution.”

 We expect to see a new generation of innovative sensor-based gadgets designed to track data and trigger behavior change in niche areas.
-Products like the Withings blood pressure monitor, FitBit Aria Wi-Fi scale, MyZeo sleep manager and Changers solar charger are early examples of this trend.
+Products like the Withings blood pressure monitor, FitBit Aria Wi-Fi scale (video), MyZeo sleep manager (video) and Changers solar charger (video) are early examples of this trend.

-We expect brands to create their own behavior change game ecosystems, like Nike did with Nike Plus, or acquire innovative startups that integrate the power of game, network and data, like Intuit did with Mint.
-Other brands will sponsor third party behavior change games and make them available for employees and associates like Aetna did with Mindbloom Life Game.
+We expect brands to create their own behavior change game ecosystems, like Nike did with Nike Plus, or acquire innovative startups that integrate the power of game, network and data, like Intuit did with Mint (video).
+Other brands will sponsor third party behavior change games and make them available for employees and associates like Aetna did with Mindbloom Life Game (video).

 We also expect more brands to partner with games to create dedicated versions for their employees, like Zappos did with SuperBetter.
 Zappos was a development partner with of SuperBetter from the game’s inception, and Zappos employees were the first to use SuperBetter to achieve their health goals.

-Finally, we expect more start ups like Goodify, Keas, Shape Up and Youtopia to offer solutions for companies to inspire employees and engage them around health and wellness, and social service, and we expect these startups to specialize around narrow niches.
+Finally, we expect more start ups like Goodify (video), Keas (video), Shape Up and Youtopia (video) to offer solutions for companies to inspire employees and engage them around health and wellness, and social service, and we expect these startups to specialize around narrow niches.

 - X – X – X -

-This is the second report from an upcoming report titled “Now & Next: Future of Engagement” that I am writing with Pascal Beucler and Nidhi Makhija.
-The report will highlight the ten most important frontiers that will define the future of engagement for marketers, entrepreneurs and change makers: Crowdfunding, Behavior Change Games, Collaborative Social Innovation, Grassroots Change Movements, Co-creation Communities, Social Curation, Transmedia Storytelling, Collective Intelligence, Social Live Experiences and Sharing Economy.
+The report highlights the ten most important frontiers that will define the future of engagement for marketers, entrepreneurs and changemakers: Crowdfunding, Behavior Change Games, Collaborative Social Innovation, Grassroots Change Movements, Co-creation Communities, Social Curation, Transmedia Storytelling, Collective Intelligence, Social Live Experiences and Collaborative Consumption.

 In each of these reports, we start by describing why they are important, how they work, and how brands might benefit from them; we then examine web platforms and brand programs that point to the future (that is already here); then finish by identifying some of the most important features of that future, with our recommendations on how to benefit from them.